shazi57/leetCode/README.md

 ```

 If you only want to use my test cases,
-just replace function body with your implementation run the test.
+just replace function body with your implementation and run the test.
 All problems are located in the 'Problems' directory

 ```